rwalker1501/Cultural-Epidemiology/read_me.txt

 3) Population info file

-Each population file is associated with a meta-data json file with the following fields
+Each population file is associated with a meta-data json file which is also stored in the "population_data" directory.
+Each file contains the following fields

 time_multiplier: a coefficient scaling the time units used in the file to years BP
 density_multiplier: a coefficient scaling the human population density units used in the file to individuals/100 km2